profandyfield/discovr/README.md

   execute `?essay_marks`.
 - **exam_anxiety**: fictitious data about exam performance, anxiety and revision.
 For details execute `?exam_anxiety`.
+- **field_2006**: Data that tests a hypothesis that threat information affects children’s avoidance of novel animals.
+For details execute `?field_2006`.
 - **gallup_2003**: Data that tests a hypothesis about why penises have a bell end.
 For details execute `?gallup_2003`.
 - **gelman_2009**: Data used to critically evaluate the explanations